unifem/overture-desktop/README.md

-## Docker Image for Overture in a Desktop Environment
+## Base Docker Image for Overture in a Desktop Environment

 This Docker image is for learning and trying Overture for solving numerical PDEs.